 1,500 Budgeted billable hours = 80% utilization

 A law firm is a business that generates revenue from its timekeepers.
-Imagine if a law firm budgets for 50 timekeepers (paralegals and attorneys) to bill 1,500 hours next year and every one of them only hit an 80% utilization rate.
+Imagine if a law firm budgets for 50 timekeepers (paralegals and attorneys) to bill 1,500 hours next year, and every one of them only hits an 80% utilization rate.
 The result would be 15,000 hours less than the firm budgeted and planned for.
-80% doesn’t sound like a bad number for a grade, but when you’re looking at paralegal utilization you want that number to be at 100% or more.
+80% doesn’t sound like a bad number for a grade, but when you’re looking at paralegal utilization, you want that number to be at 100% or more.

 How can I improve paralegal utilization?

-There are several factors that affect paralegal utilization rates, but there is one easy method that you can implement and see significant improvement right away.
+Several factors affect paralegal utilization rates, but there is one easy method that you can implement and see significant improvement right away.

-Make your timekeepers enter their billable time into the timekeeping system contemporaneous to doing the work.
+Your timekeepers must enter their billable time into the timekeeping system contemporaneous to doing the work.